By providing team features such as project collaborators or notifications, SymfonyInsight is well suited to development teams.

 Getting started with SymfonyInsight as a team consists of three simple steps:

 When working in a team, you are likely to need several collaborative features provided by SymfonyInsight such as project collaborators.
-We recommend you to purchase one of the Business plans as they are the most likely to match your needs.
-Have a look at the pricing page to buy one.
+We recommend you to purchase the Team plan as it is the most likely to match your needs.
+Have a look at the pricing page to buy it.

-Additionally, as a team you will likely need to be able to transfer the plan you buy to someone else easily.
-This is why we usually recommend teams to create a SymfonyConnect account dedicated to their company or team.
-This will allow you to transfer the credentials easily as the account won't be a personnal one.
+Additionally, as a team you might need to transfer the plan you buy to someone else.
+This is why we recommend teams to create a SymfonyConnect account dedicated to their company or team.
+This will allow you to transfer the credentials easily as the account won't be a personal one.

 Once you purchased a plan and are logged in, you will see your Dashboard, a page aggregating all the notifications related to your projects over time.
 At first, your Dashboard is empty: click on "Add a project" to start filling it.

 SymfonyInsight needs access to your code to analyze it.
-Configuring this access depends on where your code is hosted (GitHub, Bitbucket, GitLab, ...).
+SymfonyInsight can access code stored in GitHub, Bitbucket, GitLab, custom Git repositories, etc.

 Once SymfonyInsight has access to your code, it will automatically start a first analysis of your code.